 The Essentials series, first conceived in 2001, is a way for Turner Classic Movies to help classic movie lovers expand their cinematic knowledge by discovering or revisiting landmark films that have left a lasting impact on audiences around the world.
 Film Historian Arnold compiled a first curriculum of 52 must-see movies from the silent era through the early 1980s in “The Essentials: 52 Must-See Movies and Why They Matter,” which readers could enjoy by viewing one film a week for a year-long celebration or by curating their own classic film festival.
 (You can buy that edition on Amazon for $16.99 right now.)

-The book contains notes about why each film is essential, commentary from TCM’s Robert Osborne, and Essentials guest hosts including Sally Field, Drew Barrymore, Alec Baldwin, Rose McGowan, Carrie Fisher, Molly Haskell, Peter Bogdanovich, Sydney Pollack, and Rob Reiner.
-This second version, which was just released on October 20, contains 52 more films that extend through the late 1980s and commentary from some of those same figures, plus people like Ava DuVernay, Brad Bird, and William Friedkin.
+The book contains notes about why each film is essential, commentary from TCM’s Robert Osborne, and Essentials guest hosts including Sally Field, Drew Barrymore, Carrie Fisher, Peter Bogdanovich, Sydney Pollack, and Rob Reiner.
+This second version, which was released last year, contains 52 more films that extend through the late ’80s and commentary from some of those same figures, plus people like Ava DuVernay, Brad Bird, and William Friedkin.

 Letting your love of classic movies seep into your wardrobe?
 Then you’ll want to check out the TCM apparel, which includes menswear like fedoras, pocket squares, and bow ties.
-This classic Bailey fedora “was inspired by characters who prefer to handle their business in a clandestine manner.
-The snap brim design makes it easy to keep a low profile, although with a hat this good looking, would you really want to?
-The Lanth is crafted from polished wool felt and trimmed in a suede felt band, adding texture and contrast.”
+This classic Bailey fedora “was inspired by characters who prefer to handle their business in a clandestine manner.”
+The Lanth is crafted from polished wool felt and trimmed in a suede felt band with a snap brim design.

-If you’re looking for a more feminine outfit, there’s also plenty of art deco-inspired jewelry and a wide selection of flapper-esque cloche hats.
-This one is a dusty rose color complete with felt flower accent on the side, which “recalls the glamorous ladies of pre-code Hollywood.
-Wear it as a stylish tribute to one of the most dynamic eras in movie history.”
+If you’re looking for a more feminine option, there’s also plenty of art deco-inspired jewelry and a wide selection of flapper-esque cloche hats.
+This one is a dusty rose color complete with felt flower accent on the side, which “recalls the glamorous ladies of pre-code Hollywood.”

 This is a simple gift with a simple description: It’s literally just a book filled with portraits, taken between 1920 and 1960, of attractive movie stars posing with their dogs, plus photographs of actual famous dogs.
 There’s something for everyone here, including Humphrey Bogart, Buster Keaton, Elvis Presley, Tony Curtis, Sophia Lauren, Elizabeth Taylor, Rock Hudson, Ava Gardner, Shirley Maclaine, Frank Sinatra, Grace Kelly, and Audrey Hepburn.
 The famous dogs include Lassie, Asta, Rin Tin Tin, and Toto.

 Wine clubs are abundant, but this TCM-themed subscription costs just $79.99 in its introductory offer, through which you’ll get 15 wines from around the world.
 Each bottle is delivered to your door and paired with a classic film seen on TCM, plus each case has exclusive movie-themed wines.
-The 2020 holiday season includes Jimmy Stewart Cabernet Sauvignon, Eartha Kitt Red Blend, and James Dean Pinot Noir.
-(Future exclusives will include the just-for-club members The Blues Brothers Red Blend and Elvis Presley Cabernet Sauvignon.)
 Visit the TCM Wine Club site to sign up, and also get access to exclusive wine club merch like TCM wine charms and stemless wine glasses.